What is Expungement?

 How Do I Apply for Expungement?

-Here are the 16 steps to apply for an expungement, also known as an absolute pardon, in Connecticut:
+Here are the six steps to apply for an expungement, also known as an absolute pardon, in Connecticut:

 - Collect all of the documentation that must accompany the Absolute Pardon application.
 To access the forms, visit the Connecticut Board of Pardons & Paroles website here: State of Connecticut Board of Pardons and Paroles.

-- Complete the "Background Investigation Authorization" form.
-The Connecticut Board of Pardons and Paroles will conduct a background check and obtain personal information such as personnel records, employment records, criminal records, and education records.
+- "Background Investigation Authorization" form.
+The Connecticut Board of Pardons and Paroles will conduct a background check and review personal information such as personnel records, employment records, criminal records, and education records.
 They will also contact your friends, family members, employers, and others.

 - Identify three references to complete the "Absolute Reference Questionnaire" forms.
 Credible references may include church leaders, employers, co-workers, and teachers.
 Only one reference may come from a family member who is related to you by blood or marriage.